beingfluid/IntegrateNow/Chapter2.md

 - Property names must be double-quoted strings; trailing commas are forbidden.
 - Leading zeros are prohibited.
 A decimal point must be followed by at least one digit.
 NaN and Infinity are unsupported.
 - JSON does not natively represent more complex data types like functions, regular expressions, dates, and so on.
+- Other differences include allowing only double-quoted strings and having no provisions for undefined or comments.
+- For those who wish to use a more human-friendly configuration format based on JSON, there is JSON5, used by the Babel compiler, and the more commonly used YAML.
 \
 ### JSON object
 - The JSON object contains methods for parsing JavaScript Object Notation (JSON) and converting values to JSON.